-Mining will play a key role in the transition to a low-carbon economy and, according to experts, the demand for responsible practices will only grow.
-Therefore, mining companies that do not embrace ESG practices will not easily access capital.
+With mining destined to play a key role in the transition to a low-carbon economy, experts say the demand for responsible practices will only grow.
+Conversely, mining companies that do not embrace ESG practices will struggle to access capital.

-ESG criteria is not new to the mining industry.
-Mining has a long history of implementing more sustainable agendas and practices to lessen its impact on communities and the environment.
-However, the term may sound unfamiliar as ESG now encompasses all environmental, social and governance issues into one comprehensive framework.
+This is not a recent trend in the industry.
+Mining has a long history of implementing increasingly sustainable agendas and practices to lessen its impact on communities and the environment.
+However, the term may sound unfamiliar because ESG now incorporates all environmental, social and governance issues into one comprehensive framework.

-ESG criteria have made mining companies consider environmental, social or governance risks that may affect their access to capital, permits and work in communities.
-In addition to reducing risks, the also create new opportunities to reduce energy and water bills, as well as carbon emissions, improving performance and community relations and better managing mine closures.
+ESG has made mining companies consider environmental, social or governance risks that may affect their access to capital, permits and work in communities.
+In addition to reducing risks, it also create new opportunities to reduce energy and water bills, as well as carbon emissions, improving performance and community relations and better managing mine closures.

-Despite the significant promotion and adoption of ESG standards, there are still many mining companies that have not fully adapted to them.
-Fiona Reynolds, CEO of PRI, said market engagement on ESG issues has been mixed and there are many companies that still have a long way to go.
-She highlighted that it is investors who are pressuring companies to improve their practices.
+Despite the benefits, and the significant industrywide promotion and adoption of ESG standards, Fiona Reynolds, CEO of PRI, said market engagement on ESG issues has been mixed and there are many companies that still have a long way to go.
+She highlights that it is investors who are pressuring companies to improve their practices.
 "While investors have a strategic role to play in ESG matters, so do companies.
-The two must work together to be successful," Reynolds said.
+The two must work together to be successful," Reynolds says.

-The COVID-19 pandemic created uncertainty regarding ESG issues as it was unclear whether the market environment would further promote ESG issues or reverse progress.
-Beth Burks, Associate Director of Sustainable Finance at S&P Global Ratings, said that companies that endure despite market volatility are the ones with strong ESG criteria and efficient structures.
-Burks added that the pandemic has acted as a catalyst to implement more ESG practices and set higher standards, rather than to backtrack on what has already been achieved.
-Although some short-term capital requirements could be prioritized to reactivate the global economy, the current crisis remains an opportunity to reshape industry practices.
-According to S&P Global Ratings, it is a fact that the pandemic is accelerating ESG goals, either in actions or in promotion.
+Although some short-term capital requirements could be prioritized to reactivate the global economy, the crisis remains an opportunity to reshape industry practices.
+According to S&P Global Ratings, the pandemic is accelerating ESG goals, either in actions or in promotion.
 Therefore, an improvement is expected sooner or later.

 Mexico's ESG Progress

-According to CAMIMEX's 2020 Sustainability Report, in 2019, its affiliated companies spent US$87.94 million on social development programs, benefiting 1.5 million people.
-Meanwhile, the sector invested US$457.7 million in sustainability initiatives and US$375.2 million in environmental programs.
-Likewise, the sector spent US$76.06 million in training and internal development programs for its employees.
+In 2019, companies affiliated with CAMIMEX spent US$87.94 million on social development programs, benefiting 1.5 million people, according to the sustainability report.
+The sector invested US$457.7 million in sustainability initiatives and US$375.2 million in environmental programs.
+Likewise, the sector spent US$76.06 million on training and internal development programs for its employees.

-CAMIMEX affiliates operate according to a legal framework that includes SEMARNAT standards such as NOM-001-SEMARNAT-1996 regarding discharge of wastewater and laws such as the General Law of Ecological Balance and Environmental Protection.
+CAMIMEX affiliates operate according to a legal framework that includes SEMARNAT standards, such as NOM-001-SEMARNAT-1996 regarding discharge of wastewater, and laws that include the General Law of Ecological Balance and Environmental Protection.
 Additional regulations include NOM-120-SEMARNAT-2020 on direct mining exploration, NOM-141-SEMARNAT-2003 on tailings dams, NOM-155-SEMARNAT-2007 on gold and silver leaching, NOM-157-SEMARNAT-2009 on mining waste and management plans and NOM-159-SEMARNAT-2011 on copper leaching.

-CAMIMEX affiliated companies also promote UN Sustainable Development Goals (SDGs), which follow five axes of social performance, including health and safety, competitive salaries, diversity and inclusion, training and development and strategic alliances.
-During the pandemic, the sector played a fundamental role in many regions of the country as it gave important donations to hospitals including ventilators, medical supplies and personal protective equipment.
+Companies affiliated with CAMIMEX also promote UN Sustainable Development Goals (SDGs), which follow five axes of social performance: health and safety, competitive salaries, diversity and inclusion, training and development and strategic alliances.
+During the pandemic, the sector played a fundamental role in many regions of the country, giving significant donations to hospitals, including ventilators, medical supplies and personal protective equipment.
 It also partnered with municipal, state and federal governments to provide basic services and aid to communities far from urban centers.